The Gauss-Markov Adjunction Provides Categorical Semantics of Residuals in Supervised Learning: Conclusion

 In this paper, we have proposed a semantically grounded reformulation of the multiple linear regression model, arguably the most fundamental form of supervised learning, based on a categorical construction.
 The central result of this work is the explicit identification of an adjunction that arises between data and parameters, mediated by the residuals.
 We refer to this structure as the Gauss-Markov Adjunction (GMA).
 This framework enables a clear and compositional categorical understanding of the information flow involved in the learning process of regression models.

-The theoretical contribution of this study lies in offering a constructive, category-theoretic semantic interpretation for supervised learning systems, which are originally formulated within statistical frameworks.
+The theoretical contribution of this study lies in offering a constructive, category-theoretic semantic interpretation for supervised learning systems.
 In particular, the GMA clarifies the structural relationships among data, parameters, and residuals by mapping them explicitly onto categorical objects and morphisms.
 In this sense, the approach presented in this paper can be regarded as an extended application of denotational semantics.

 Traditionally, denotational semantics has been developed as a formal method for the interpretation of programming languages, and has had considerable influence on functional programming and type theory.
 Our approach represents a novel extension of this tradition, providing a theoretical foundation for enhancing the intelligibility and interpretability of AI systems, particularly in the context of learning architectures.